-Note 37 - Exceptional items
+Note 37 - Insurance claims receivable

-On November 4, 2018, a fire broke out at one of the manufacturing facilities of the Parent Company which caused damage to the Company's property, plant, and equipment and inventory.
-The Company lodged a claim with the insurance company for losses suffered which is under process by the insurance company.
-The Company had recorded a loss of ₹ 251.76 arising from such incident for the year ended March 31, 2019.
-Further, the Company had also recognised a minimum insurance claim receivable for equivalent amounts and disclosed under Note 13 in these consolidated financial statments.
-The aforementioned losses and the corresponding credit arising from insurance claim receivable has been presented on a net basis (₹ Nil) under Exceptional items in these consolidated financial statements for the year previous year 2018-19.
-As confirmed by the insurance company, prima facie the claim submission and progress is satisfactory and they do not find any concern in the processing of the claim till date.
-The Company has received paymnet aggregating ₹ 126.48 from the inurance company and ₹ 6.77 from scrap vendor.
+On November 4, 2018, a fire broke out at one of the manufacturing facilities of the Parent Company which caused damage to the Parent Company's property, plant, and equipment and inventory.
+The Parent Company lodged a claim with the insurance company for losses suffered which is under process by the insurance company.
+The Parent Company had recorded a loss of ₹ 251.76 arising from such incident for the year ended March 31, 2019.
+Further, the Parent Company had also recognised a minimum insurance claim receivable for equivalent amounts and disclosed these under other financial assets.
+The Parent Company has received payment aggregating ₹ 126.48 from the insurance company and ₹ 6.77 from sale of scrap till March 31, 2021.
 The same has been adjusted with the amount recoverable from the insurance company.
-The Company has during the year written off loss relating to inventories (net of insurance claim received) of ₹ 2.26.
+The Parent Company has made final submission to the Insurance Company and as confirmed by the insurance company, prima-facie, the claim submission and progress is satisfactory and they do not find any concern in processing of the claim.